 Officially, the Franciscans settled in Krosno in 1378 by the decision of the bishop of Przemyśl, Erik, but they had to act in the town much earlier, certainly before establishing a parish, which would be indicated by a dispute between the Krosno parish priest, Klemens, and the Franciscans, on the performance of their parish functions.
 The beginnings of the parish were connected with the incorporation of Krosno to the Polish kingdom by Casimir the Great in 1340 and the foundation of the town, so the monks had to come to Krosno in the first half of the 14th century.

-In the 18th century, wars, natural disasters, plague and economic crisis resulted in impoverishment, depopulation and the decline of the town and, consequently, the monastery.
+In the 18th century, wars, natural disasters, plague and economic crisis resulted in impoverishment, depopulation and the decline of the town and, consequently, the friary.
 During the Northern War, the Swedes plundered the church, and poverty prevailed in the depopulated convent.
-In 1717, part of the monastery was ruined.
+In 1717, part of the friary was ruined.
 Renovations could only be carried out in 1731, thanks to a donation from the landowner Antoni Baranowski.
-The convent survived in this state until the dissolution of the monastery imposed by Emperor Joseph II in 1782.
-It is true that at the beginning of the 19th century a part of the church was allocated to grain storage, but thanks to the efforts of the townspeople and monks, the convent was allowed to return to the monastery.
+The convent survived in this state until the dissolution of the friary imposed by Emperor Joseph II in 1782.
+It is true that at the beginning of the 19th century a part of the church was allocated to grain storage, but thanks to the efforts of the townspeople and monks, the convent was allowed to return to the friary.

 In 1872, as a result of a fire, almost all the interior of the church burnt.
 Its consequence was also the collapse of the Gothic vault of the chancel and the destruction of the roof structure.
 The renovation of the building was carried out in the years 1899-1904, which was combined with the regothisation of the church, by removing most of its elements from the 18th and 19th centuries.

 When nave was added, advanced construction works had to be carried out, because the chancel was built on a lower ground level than the rest of the church (this is evidenced by the plinth running around the chancel and aisles).
-A ashaft was made in the presbytery and the floor was raised to the level of the central nave floor, probably also the vault in the presbytery was raised.
-On the stone bosses of the decorative stellar vault, rich rosettes and coats of arms were made by a sculptor’s chisel.
-The nave had a vault supported by four stone pillars between the aisles.
+A shaft was made in the chancel and the floor was raised to the level of the central nave floor, probably also the vault in the chancel was raised.
+The nave received a vault supported by four stone, octagonal inter-nave pillars and three pairs of half-pillars (from the east, west and north).
+On the stone bosses of the stellar vault of the central nave, rich rosettes and coats of arms were made by the sculptor’s chisel.
+The ribs were lowered onto pyramidal bosses.
+In the aisles, the sacristy and the chapel, a cross-rib vault was made.
+The vault above the chancel was probably cross-rib and six-part.

 Widawski J., Miejskie mury obronne w państwie polskim do początku XV wieku, Warszawa 1973.